chainside/btcpy/README.md

 ```

 Of course, all the types listed at the beginning of this section can be recognised,
 see the next section for more complex script types.

-Please keep in mind that the fact that
-a script is successfully built (a script can be built for every recognised script type,
+Please keep in mind that the fact that a script is successfully built (a script can be built
-if no type matches, an `UnknownScript` is istantiated) does not mean that the script is valid.
+for every recognised script type, if no type matches, an `UnknownScript` is istantiated) does
-In fact, `UnknownScript`s can even contain non valid push operations or non-existing opcodes.
+not mean that the script is valid.
+In fact, `UnknownScript`s can even contain non valid push
-The only way to know if a script is valid is executing it against an execution stack, a functionality
+operations or non-existing opcodes.
+The only way to know if a script is valid is executing it
-that this library does not implement.
+against an execution stack, a functionality that this library does not implement.
+In particular,
+for non-valid push operations, the script asm (obtained through the `decompile` or `__str__` methods)
+will contain `[error]` where the push takes place.
+For non-existing opcodes the asm will contain
+the special opcode `OP_INVALIDOPCODE`.
+These two beahviours match Bitcoin Core's behaviour when
+producing script asm.

 ## Transactions